sohaibcs1/sohaibcs1/README.md

 ---

-> ✨ *I'm passionate about building intelligent systems, working across full-stack architectures, and contributing to open-source research and medical imaging projects.*
+> ✨ *I'm passionate about developing intelligent systems, AI and machine learning frameworks, and contributing to impactful open-source research projects.*